josephlewis42/multicache/README.md

 	Round Robin     75.82000   92.91667
 	Second Chance   76.24000   93.43137

-The optimality metric is based on Bélády's optimal ratio.
+The optimality metric is based on Bélády's optimal ratio i.e. the optimal thing to dump from a cache is the one being used farthest from now.